 - Blood meal fertilizer: Cats dislike the smell of dried blood that is found in this fertilizer.
 It can keep cats away and make the plants in your garden more green and lush.

-- Scented oils and herbs: If you don't feel like planting certain flowers, you purchase dried lavender and rue to spread around your yard.
+- Scented oils and herbs: If you don't feel like planting certain flowers, you can purchase dried lavender and rue to spread around your yard.
 You can also spread oils like eucalyptus, lemongrass, and lavender around your garden.